How to start a dog walking business: 4 simple steps

 If this is the start-up business idea for you, be aware you may have to deal with dogs injuring other dogs or people while in your charge.

 It’s vital to have the right insurance cover to deal with legal claims, should they arise.
+Click here for a step-by-step guide covering everything you need to know about dog walking insurance.

 While by no means compulsory, it would also be advantageous to join the trade association, the National Association of Pet Sitters and Dog Walkers (NARPS).